Shukha04/authorization/README.md

 # Getting Started with Authorization Example App

-This project created by courses found in internet and is just a test version
+This project created by courses found in internet to practice such skills as Typescript, ExpressJS and ReactJS and is just a test version

 ## Available Scripts